Skip to content

 Throughout the discussions, several key regional concerns were raised.
 These included the need for an agroecological transition capable of meeting growing food demands, the search for alternatives in response to the water crisis, and the redefinition of production and supply models in a framework of food sovereignty.
 Attention was also given to regulatory mechanisms to ensure fair access to healthy, high-quality, and culturally rooted food.
 The role of the Mediterranean diet sparked a lively debate, especially as it is increasingly declining in daily practices, threatened by the standardisation of eating habits and the rise of ultra-processed foods.

-An Event Embedded in a Mediterranean Cooperation Dynamic
+An Event Rooted in Mediterranean Cooperation

 A Food Model in Search of New Landmarks?